Benjamin Wedro, MD, FACEP, FAAEM

 How are tension headaches diagnosed?

 The key to making the diagnosis of any headache is the history given by the patient.
 The health care professional will ask questions about the headache to try to help make the diagnosis.
 Those questions may include learning about the quality, quantity, and duration of the pain, and asking about any associated symptoms.
 The person with a tension headache will usually complain of pain that is mild-to-moderate, located on both sides of the head.
-People with tension headaches describe the pain as a non-throbbing tightness, that is not throbbing, and not made worse with activity.
-There will be no associated symptoms like nausea, vomiting, or light sensitivity.
+People with tension headaches describe the pain as a non-throbbing tightness, that is not made worse with activity.
+There usually are no associated symptoms like nausea, vomiting, or light sensitivity.

 The physical examination, particularly the neurologic portion of the examination, is important in tension headaches because to make the diagnosis, it should be normal.
 However, there may be some tenderness of the scalp or neck muscles.
 If the health care professional finds an abnormality on neurologic exam, then the diagnosis of tension headache should be put on hold while the potential for other causes of headaches has been investigated.